 The changing real estate landscape as a result of the coronavirus poses some risk to real estate professionals and landlords.
 In addition to keeping up-to-date with government policy, you must have adequate insurance to protect yourself and your business from potential lawsuits.

-CRES provides extensive Errors and Omissions insurance designed specifically for real estate professionals.
-With CRES Real Estate E&O + ClaimPrevent®, you can also access our legal advisory service 7 days a week.
+CRES provides extensive property management Errors and Omissions insurance and real estate E&O insurance designed specifically for real estate professionals.
+With all CRES E&O + ClaimPrevent® plans, you can also access our legal advisory service 7 days a week.
 Contact CRES at 800-880-2747 for a confidential discussion today.